 With all the recent advancements in skincare, it can certainly be overwhelming every time you see a new product being promoted.
 You might think to yourself, “do I need to add this to my routine now, too?”
 It makes sense that the trend would pivot from elaborate 13-step skincare routines to the other extreme—no routine at all.
 The question is, though, is this actually beneficial?
 Are we, in fact, using too many skincare products?
 Here are my thoughts.

 Will a Skincare Detox Really Work?

 So, will a skincare detox really work?
-If you’re looking to remove toxins using charcoal or a clay mask, then no. But if your skin is acting up and feels out of whack, then going back to basics for a while could work for you.
-Keep reading to learn if a skincare detox is something you should consider.
+If you’re looking to remove toxins via a charcoal or clay mask, then the answer is no. However, if your skin is acting up and feels out of whack, then going back to basics for a while could work for you.

 Who Should Try a Skincare Detox?